tonylukasavage/path-complete/README.md

 ## Basic Usage

-You can run the extremely simple test case in by executing `node test/test.js` or use the code below to do the same.
+You can run the extremely simple test case by executing `node test/test.js` or use the code below to do the same.

 ```javascript
 var pc = require('path-complete');